PaddyG2018/CoPrompt/README.md

 ## License

-Copyright © 2024 CoPrompt.
+Copyright © 2025 Lowkey Works.
 All rights reserved.
 This software is proprietary and confidential.
 Unauthorized copying, modification, distribution, or use of this software, via any medium, is strictly prohibited.